notjames/ruby_snippets/sds/README.md

 ## Synopsis

+Simply run `btree-sds` from the command line.
+IE `./btree-sds`

+This package does **NOT** have an installer.
+Also note that this particular script is meant to run the use-cases outlined in the assignment (see *Rules to Follow*).

+There exists another test script used during the authoring of this beast and it is located in the scripts directory named `deeper_concept`.

+## Dependency Requirements

-This script requires the following to run:
+This script requires the following to be tested and run:

     Ruby ~> 2.3.0
     minitest ~> 5.10.0
     minitest-reporters ~> 1.1.14

-Simply run `btree-sds` from the command line.
-IE ./btree-sds Do note that this particular script is meant to run the use-cases outlined in the assignment.

-There exists another test script used during the authoring of this beast and it is located in the scripts directory named `deeper_concept`.

 ## Motivation